8 Amazing Benefits of Persimmons

 May Aid in Digestion

 Like most fruits, persimmons are a good source of fiber, containing almost 20% of the daily requirement in a single serving.
 Fiber helps the body process food in a more efficient way by adding bulk to the stool, stimulating peristaltic motion to move the food through the digestive tract, increasing secretions of gastric and digestive juices, and relieving symptoms of constipation and diarrhea.
-Overall, a high-fiber fruit like persimmon can be a major boost to your gastrointestinal system and can protect you from colorectal cancer and other similar diseases.
+Overall, a high-fiber fruit like persimmon can be a major boost to your gastrointestinal system.
 It can also help people lose weight by defending them against lipid uptake, which can cause obesity.
 A study in the Journal of Nutritional Biochemistry stated that fruits like persimmon rich in dietary fiber may improve lipid metabolism and prevent the oxidation of low-density lipoprotein cholesterol (LDL-C).
-[9]
+[5]

 May Delay Premature Aging